 To become a licensed general contractor in Kansas, you will need to be certified through your local city, county, or jurisdiction.
-Kansas does not license general contractors at the state level, so you will need to fulfill the requirements, provide the necessary documents, and pay all associated fees locally.
+As with electricians, plumbers, and other specialty trades, Kansas does not license general contractors at the state level, so you will need to fulfill the education requirements and attain and provide the necessary documents, such as identification and a certificate of insurance, and pay all associated fees.

 Any business wishing to operate within Kansas will need to register through the Kansas Secretary of State’s Office first, regardless of jurisdiction.
 As such, becoming a general contractor in Kansas is more complicated than in most other states, but knowing where and how to apply can make the process more straightforward.